YaokunLee/ITU_web_project3/README.md

 - [ ] terms
 2. Document
 3. Fix all problems TAs pointed out in mini project1 and mini project2
+4. Using TypeScript to rewrite (if you want)

 ## File Structure